bengilbertcodes/inaspace/TESTING.md

 All tests pass.

-## Browser Compatibility
+## Browser and OS Compatibility
-Below are the browsers that have been tested:
+Browsers that have been tested:
+- Chrome
+- Firefox
+- Safari
+- Edge

+Operating Systems
+- MacOS Sonoma
+- Windows 10
+- iOS
+- Android

 ## Responsiveness
 The website's responsiveness has been tested using Google Chrome Developer Tools.
 To ensure compatibility across different devices, various screen resolutions were simulated.